dongnhzigexn/ansible-dev-env/README.md

-# Ansible: Ruby on Rails Server
+# Ansible: Ruby on Rails Environment
-Use this ansible playbook to setup a fresh server with the following components:
+Use this ansible playbook to setup a fresh development environment with the following components:

 * Rbenv
 * Ruby